d00kSI/d00kSI/README.md

 ## 🌱 Seeking Opportunities

-I am actively seeking challenging opportunities in **Tech Leadership, Data Analysis, Full-Stack Development, AI Solutions, or Localization Management** where I can leverage my diverse skillset to contribute to innovative projects within the tech, media, or AI/data sectors.
+I am actively seeking challenging opportunities in **Data Analysis, Full-Stack Development, Tech Leadership, AI Solutions, or Localization Management** where I can leverage my diverse skillset to contribute to innovative projects within the tech, media, or AI/data sectors.

 ---